 At least 20 other similar centres operate throughout the country.

 Terror and paranoia reign, reaching a climax in 1977 and 1978 when Pol Pot launches a bloody purge against the "hidden enemies, burrowing from within" and the Khmer Rouge cadres turn on themselves.
 At least 200,000 are executed.

 1976 - The Khmer Rouge declare the new state of Democratic Kampuchea on 5 January.
-Sihanouk resigns as head of state on 2 April and is placed under virtual house arrest in Phnom Penh.
-Pol Pot is made prime minister, although his identity and the identities of other members of the 'Angkar' group are kept secret from non-members.
-To most inside and out of Cambodia he is a shadowy figure known as 'Brother Number One'.
-The subordinate leaders of the party are known as 'Brother Number Two', 'Brother Number Three', and so on.
+Prince Sihanouk is appointed as head of state.
+He resigns as after witnessing the deprivations of the agricultural collectives and is placed under virtual house arrest in Phnom Penh.
+Pol Pot is made prime minister, although his identity and the identities of other members of the Angkar leadership group are kept secret from non-members.
+To most inside and outside of Cambodia, Pol Pot is a shadowy figure known as Brother Number One.
+The subordinate leaders of the party are known as Brother Number Two, Brother Number Three, and so on.

-It is not revealed that 'Angkar' is in fact the Kampuchean Communist Party until September 1977.
+It is not revealed that Angkar is in fact the Kampuchean Communist Party until September 1977.

 1977 - Although almost the entire population is involved in agricultural production, Cambodia experiences food shortages, resulting in many more deaths.
 Conflicts along the Thai, Laotian and Vietnamese borders escalate.
 Relations with Vietnam are broken in December.
 At the same time, Vietnam begins to turn away from China towards the Soviet Union.